 Changes to the animal licensing laws

-The Government has recently published updated legislation for animal businesses and confirmed that these changes will take effect from 1 October 2018.
+The Government introduced updated legislation for animal businesses from 1 October 2018.
 Under Section 13 of the Animal Welfare Act 2006, the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 replace some existing licensing regimes.

-Under the new law, animal boarding businesses (including home boarders and day carers), dog breeders, and pet shops, riding establishments and exhibitors that keep or train animals will be covered under a single type of licence from that date.
-It will be known as an ‘animal activity licence’, with new nationally-set licence conditions for businesses providing animal-related services.
+Under the law, animal boarding businesses (including home boarders and day carers), dog breeders, and pet shops, riding establishments and exhibitors that keep or train animals are now covered under a single type of licence.
+An ‘animal activity licence’, has nationally-set licence conditions for businesses providing animal-related services.

 - Selling animals as pets

 - Providing or arranging for the provision of boarding for cats or dogs